firavoyage/blogging/readme.md

   - to live (yu hua)
   - the scholars (wu jingzi)
   - what i have seen (chai jing)
-  - .one hundred years of solitude (gabriel garcia marquez)
+  - .one hundred years of solitude (gabriel garcía márquez)
   - .meditations on life (zhou guoping)
   - .fortress besieged (qian zhongshu)
   - .godel, escher, bach (douglas hofstadter)